-Founded in 2023, the TeamPerMed Center for Personalized Medicine at the University of Tartu and Tartu University Hospital is working to advance personalised medicine and healthcare transformation in Estonia.
+Founded in 2023, the TeamPerMed Center for Personalised Medicine at the University of Tartu and Tartu University Hospital is working to advance personalised medicine and healthcare transformation in Estonia.
 Our multidisciplinary centre brings together expertise in genomics, bioinformatics, data science, clinical medicine, public health and socio-economic analysis.

 In collaboration with University of Helsinki, Erasmus Medical Centre and Erasmus University Rotterdam, we are developing a scalable framework to translate genomic, health, lifestyle and environmental data into personalised medicine tools.
 These tools aim to support clinical decision-making by guiding prevention and treatment strategies for chronic and hereditary diseases.